FomaNory/Roblox-Script-Executor/README.md

 ---

 ## Disclaimer
 This tool is for educational purposes only.
 Using executors may violate Roblox's terms of service and result in account suspension.
-Use at your own risk.
+Use at your own risk!

 ---
 Stay stealthy.
 Stay undetected.